briochemc/Lets_play_with_CESM/README.md

     cp2gp2_cesmruns xyz.abc_12_12.slurm xyz.abc/
     ```

-1. Copy the contents your edited `NOTES_12_12` and paste them in greenplanet file to build, compile, and run your first job.
-    Do not plot right away as you need to setup the directories for plotting (right?).

 1. Once your job has been submitted, you can directly type the following in the console:
     - `squeue` to list all jobs currently running on greenplanet